proxystore/proxystore/docs/advanced.rst

 Caching
 -------

-The :any:`RemoteStore <proxystore.store.remote.RemoteStore>` provides built in caching functionality for custom Store implementations such as :any:`RedisStore <proxystore.store.redis.RedisStore>`.
+The :any:`Store <proxystore.store.base.Store>` provides built in caching functionality for custom Store implementations such as :any:`RedisStore <proxystore.store.redis.RedisStore>`.
 Caches are local to the Python process but will speed up the resolution when multiple proxies refer to the same object in the Redis server.

 Transactional Guarantees